Driver Hospitalized After Fierce Glen Rock Rollover Crash (PHOTOS)

-Police apparently got her out moments after her Kia Sportage slammed into a utility pole, splitting it into pieces, and then rolled onto the driveway of a Lincoln Avenue residence between Greenway Road and Isabella Place shortly before 3 p.m.
+Her Kia Sportage slammed into a utility pole, splitting it into pieces, then rolled onto the driveway of a Lincoln Avenue residence between Greenway Road and Isabella Place shortly before 3 p.m.
 Tuesday, Aug.
 15.

 The driver was conscious and alert but wincing in pain when she was put into a neckbrace and gingerly assisted onto a gurney by members of the Glen Rock Volunteer Ambulance Corps.